Hexilee/async-io-demo/README.md

 ### Introduction

 2019 is approaching.
-The rust team keeps their promise about asynchronous IO: `async` is introduced as keywords, `Pin, Future, Poll` and `await!` is introduced into standard library.
+The rust team keeps their promise about asynchronous IO: `async` is introduced as keywords, `Pin, Future, Poll` and `await` is introduced into standard library.

 I have never used rust for asynchronous IO programming earlier, so I almost know nothing about it.
 However, I would use it for a project recently but couldn't find many documents that are remarkably helpful for newbie of rust asynchronous programming.